Helping avoid common hazards when bicycling

 Riding around tracks is not an option when you come upon them.
 To cross them without crashing or damaging your bicycle, slow down, remain upright, and position your bicycle perpendicular to the rails.

 We hope these tips help you stay safe while cycling.
-For added safety, consider specialized bicycle insurance from Markel Specialty.
+For added safety, consider specialized bicycle insurance from Markel.
 Markel can provide coverage for your bike and the things that are important to you like your spare parts, cycling apparel and accessories.
 (Plus, we can also offer competitive fee reimbursement if you are unable to race!)
 In addition, you can get roadside assistance.
 With this coverage, you'll have nationwide 24-hour emergency service with up to 35 miles of transportation per breakdown – all for only $12 a year per bicycle.

 Get a fast, free online quote today and get the protection and peace of mind you deserve.